bet4a/d3wiki/SVG-Shapes.md

 <a name="arc_startAngle" href="SVG-Shapes#arc_startAngle">#</a> arc.<b>startAngle</b>([<i>angle</i>])

-If *angle* is specified, sets the *startAngle*-accessor to the specified function or constant.
-If *angle* is not specified, returns the current *startAngle*-accessor.
-Angles are specified in radians; 0 corresponds to 12 o’clock (negative *y*) and proceeds clockwise, repeating at 2π.
-This accessor is invoked on the argument passed to the arc generator.
-The default accessor assumes that the input data is an object with suitably-named attributes:
+If *angle* is specified, sets the start angle accessor to the specified function or constant.
+If *angle* is not specified, returns the current start angle accessor, which defaults to:

 ```javascript
 function startAngle(d) {